jackvsworld/jwt/README.md

     }

 To define a JWT, simply create a subclass of `JsonWebToken` and add a property for each claim that you want to use.

+If you need to hide a property from the JWT, use the `[ScriptIgnore]` attribute.

 Creating Tokens
 ---------------